muritane/executability-filter/README.md

 Executable state transition?

-The filter does not ask whether execution will succeed.
+The filter does not evaluate whether execution will succeed.

-It asks whether execution can be coherently instantiated at all.
+It evaluates whether execution can be coherently instantiated at all.

----

 What The Filter Does Not Evaluate

-The filter deliberately excludes several important classes of questions.

-These belong to later analytical layers.
+The filter deliberately excludes questions that belong to later analytical stages.

 Truth